prajwal041/django_ansible/README.md

 Here is a brief description of each playbook you’ll find:

 `config_files.yaml` – Copy nginx and gunicorn configuration files on remote server.
-`deploy.yaml` – Deploy your Django project on the server, pulling the master branch from your Git repository, installing all needed production requirements, running migrate and restarting supervisor & nginx.
+`deploy.yaml` – Deploy your Django project on the server, installing all needed production requirements, running migrate and restarting supervisor & nginx.
 `requirement.yaml` – Install needed software packages on remote server using pip3.
 `packages.yaml` – Install needed software packages on remote server using apt.
 `system.yaml` – Create an user(prajshet) on remote server, together with a private/public SSH key pair.
 The public key is returned as output when you run the playbook, to be used as a “deploy key” on the server.
 More details later on this step.